 This all boils down to efficiency.
 It’s about getting everything you set out to do, done in less time and to the best of your ability.
 So when thinking about the most important vs the most productive it’s important to remember how you can be most efficient in the process.

-By definition, efficient is optimising tasks.
+By definition, efficiency is optimizing tasks.
 You’re immediately more efficient if you find a way to do something twice as fast as it takes another person to do it once.
 Whereas effectiveness is about doing the right tasks regardless of the time it takes you to do them.

 Therefore, depending on your goals you need to make sure you are getting the most important tasks done first, in the most productive way.